How much does an AC or furnace blower motor replacement cost?

 PSC vs. ECM blower motor replacement cost

-Replacing a permanent split capacitor (PSC) blower motor costs $300 to $1,100 with installation.
+Replacing a permanent split capacitor (PSC) blower motor costs $300 to $1,100, including the part and labor.
 An electronically commutated (ECM) blower motor replacement costs $600 to $1,500.

 |Motor type||Average cost to replace|